shawnteh1711/ft_transcendence/README.md

 if two user start a game, emit room Id and player from backend to the both user friends all their friend can view the game in friend list when looking at the user profile

+# Further improvement

+1. More security on backend api instead just cookies header
+2. Scailing of game graphics and client prediction to support multiple game so that it is not laggy
+3. More user authentication using access token and refresh token
+4. 2fa for sign in
+5. leave mid game should count lose

+# Learning outcome

+1. save state using zustand in nextjs
+2. UseContext to save state and access child component
+3. Using socket to achieve real time communication between frontend and backend
+4. Port forwading for hosting
+5. Docker to wrap whole project

 # Credit

 1. [Jokeroo, Game Dev](https://github.com/joekeroo)